 To emphasize one last time, I chose not to include a specific list of enneagram type 5 careers to consider because I believe it is limiting.
 As an enneagram 5 myself, I have spent most of my career in a field that others have categorized as something I would not enjoy.
 Also, I often find career suggestions for my enneagram type unappealing.

 - Assess if there is room in your current job to capitalize on your key motivations and giftings

 - Evaluate if you are in a field that you believe is important

 - Consider if the work you are doing is meaningful to you and helpful to others

-I hope this post helps you find enneagram type 5 careers and options that you’ll find enjoyment from and serve others well in too.
+I hope this post helps you find enneagram type 5 careers and options that you’ll enjoy and serve others well in.

 Download the guide specifically created to help direct enneagram type 5 careers!
-Create a clear path toward work you love and that is helpful to others too!
+Create a clear path toward work you love, which is helpful to others too!

 The Goal of the Enneagram Career Guide is to help you:

 1. Become aware of thoughts that are limiting you and replace them.